fabioballabio/Turing-test/README.md

 # Philo
-Paper written in July 2017 for the course: "Philosophical issues of computer science" in Politecnco of Milan.
+Paper written in July 2017 during the course: "Philosophical issues of computer science" at Politecnico of Milan.

 ### Abstract: